serverless/serverless/docs/providers/aws/guide/functions.md

 <!--
-title: Serverless Framework - AWS Lambda Guide - Functions
+title: Serverless Framework - AWS Lambda Functions
-menuText: Functions
-menuOrder: 5
 description: How to configure AWS Lambda functions in the Serverless Framework
 layout: Doc
 -->